Ultraviolet: Degradation of polymers, pigments and dyes

 Sensitive polymers include thermoplastics and speciality fibers like aramids.
 UV absorption leads to chain degradation and loss of strength at sensitive points in the chain structure.
 Aramid rope must be shielded with a sheath of thermoplastic if it is to retain its strength.

-Many pigments and dyes absorb UV and change colour, so paintings and textiles may need extra protection both from sunlight and fluorescent lamps, two common sources of UV radiation.
+Many pigments and dyes absorb UV and change color, so paintings and textiles may need extra protection both from sunlight and fluorescent lamps, two common sources of UV radiation.
 Window glass absorbs some harmful UV, but valuable artifacts need extra shielding.
 Many museums place black curtains over watercolour paintings and ancient textiles, for example.
 Since watercolours can have very low pigment levels, they need extra protection from UV.
 Various forms of picture framing glass, including acrylics (plexiglass), laminates, and coatings, offer different degrees of UV (and visible light) protection.

 Applications

 Because of its ability to cause chemical reactions and excite fluorescence in materials, ultraviolet radiation has a number of applications.
 The following table gives some uses of specific wavelength bands in the UV spectrum.